bulentAkgul/laravel-package-generator/README.md

 composer require bakgul/laravel-package-generator
 ```

 Next, you need to publish the settings by executing the following command.
-By doing so, you will have a new file named *config/packagify.php* in the config folder.
+By doing so, you will have a new file named *packagify.php* on the config folder.
 If you check the "**files**" array, you can see the file types that can be created.
 Quite deep explanations are provided in the comment block of the files array.

 ```
 sail artisan packagify:publish-config